I went to college, majoring in English, and never got anything below an A on my papers.

 Pinecone is now accepting new members – take advantage of this and quickly register before the sign-up period ends!

 Some of the best content mills for beginners include:

-- Article Document.
-Pays according to your writing quality.
+- Article Document. (review) Pays according to your writing quality.
 Some assignments offer you a byline.

 - ClearVoice.
 You can filter assignments based on your desired pay rate per word, byline, and more.
 Pays immediately upon assignment acceptance by the client.
 Its workspace is very clean, streamlined, and easy to use.

 - Domainite. (review) Pays weekly, $1.00 per 100 words written.

 - Great Content.
 Pay rate is based on each assignment, ranging between $7.50 and $37.50 for a 500-word assignment.

 - Hire Writers.
 Pays weekly, pay rate is based on your writing quality.
 Top-quality writers can earn $20 per article, although it doesn’t mention the length of the article to earn this amount.

 - Online Writing Jobs.
 Pays weekly and pay rate is based on your topic expertise, complexity of the article, length of the article, and deadline.
 Typically pays between $15 and $50 per article.